Survival Fishing – How to Catch Fish in Survival Situations

 Most importantly, you need food to fuel you as you might be in the situation for a while.
 If you don’t have food with you, it’s time to get creative as you must eat to get the energy you need to get yourself out of that jam.

 If there’s a creek, lake, or any other water body nearby, there’s a good chance there’s fish in there.
-All you have to do is catch it.
+All you have to do is catch your dinner.

-Fish are one of the most protein-dense foods on the planet.
+Fish is one of the most protein-dense foods on the planet.
 The benefit of protein is that it allows you to go for long periods without hunger.

 Can you fish using the crudest tools?